Joseph Mifsud: Career

 From 2006 to 2008, Mifsud served as the chef de cabinet of the Ministry of Foreign Affairs of Malta.
 He later became a principal in the London Centre of International Law Practice (LCILP).
-In 2008, he was named President of the Euro-Mediterranean University of Slovenia (EMUNI).
-At least as early as 2010, he began making numerous trips to Russia.
-He was a professorial teaching fellow at the University of Stirling in Scotland, as well as director of the London Academy of Diplomacy, where he served as director from 2012 until it closed in 2016.
-The academy was partnered with the University of Stirling.
-He has also served as president of the University Consortium of the Province of Agrigento in Sicily; in September 2018, an Italian court ordered him to repay the Consortium 49,000 euros ($56,700) in overpayments.
+In December 2008, he was unanimously elected President of the Euro-Mediterranean University of Slovenia (EMUNI), a priority project of the Union for the Mediterranean established following the Paris Summit.
+He departed in 2012; a Slovenian government report later criticized his management for lack of transparency and noted he left owing the institution approximately €30,000 in expenses.